jrouwe/JoltPhysics/Docs/APIChanges.md

 ## Changes between v5.0.0 and latest

+* 20240504 - Replaced std::vector with a custom Array class.
+It can be turned off by enabling the JPH_USE_STD_VECTOR define (or the USE_STD_VECTOR cmake option). (bdc1695a643457db86b72119b1393ae69b9a182e)
+* 20240504 - Added a Reallocate function that needs to be implemented when you override the memory allocators and a reallocate function that you need to implement if you have a custom array allocator.
+The behavior is the same as the C realloc function.
+It is used to reallocate a block of memory for simple types instead of always going through a alloc, copy, free cycle. (bdc1695a643457db86b72119b1393ae69b9a182e)
 * 20240413 - *SBS* - Skinned constraints are now processed in parallel, this means that they are reordered when Optimize() is called (see SoftBodySharedSettings::OptimizationResults::mSkinnedRemap).
 This also caused a change to the binary serialization format of SoftBodySharedSettings.
 (744900a4becb4dc69ee2bd70d6b26ee46da3e64a)
 * 20240407 - *SBS* - The binary format of SoftBodySharedSettings changed due to an optimization pass.
 Also the results of the Optimize() call are no longer serialized when using an ObjectStream.
 Finally the Optimize() call will reorder the constraints (see SoftBodySharedSettings::OptimizationResults).
 (22739d900b4d92905ecccf2d81f18dece4a42595)